EliotSeattle/PlayReady/Docs/Overview/what-is-new/what-is-new-4-7.md

 ### Server API Changes

 This is merely an overview.
-Refer to the [Server API documentation](/dotnet/api/Microsoft.Media.Drm) for more information.
+For more information, see [Server API documentation](/dotnet/api/Microsoft.Media.Drm).

 The following APIs were added:

 * public byte[] Microsoft.Media.Drm.Certificate.CertificateChain
 * public bool Microsoft.Media.Drm.LicenseResponse.ForceSignature

 ## Changes in PlayReady Device Porting Kit Version 4.7

 ### General Device Porting Kit changes

 * Counter-signature validation was added to the PK.
 * Resolved an issue with PlayReady Device Credentials Renewal after rolling to a new CTK (Current TEE Key).
 * PK certificates were updated to include counter-signed extensions as required for this release.